Photo of Carole Maczkovics

 Carole Maczkovics

-Carole Maczkovics has developed a cutting-edge expertise in State aid law, with a strong background in the economic regulation of network industries (energy and transport) and in public contracting (EU subsidies, public procurement, concessions).
+Carole Maczkovics is a market leader in State aid law, with a robust background in the economic regulation of network industries (energy and transport) and in public contracting (EU subsidies, public procurement, concessions).

-Carole has a proven track record of advising public and private entities, which she successfully represents in administrative and judicial proceedings on complex State aid and regulatory matters before the European Commission as well as before the Belgian and European courts.
-She also assists clients with the application of the new EU Foreign Subsidy Regulation and UK subsidy control regime.
+Carole has a proven track record of advising public and private entities in administrative and judicial proceedings on complex State aid and regulatory matters before the European Commission as well as before the Belgian and European courts.
+She also advises clients on the application of the EU Foreign Subsidy Regulation (FSR) and UK subsidy control regime.

-Carole has published many articles on State aid law and on regulated network industries, and contributes to conferences and seminars on a regular basis.
-She is a visiting lecturer at King’s College London and at the Brussels School of Competition on the application of regulation and competition law (including State aid) in the railway sector.
+Carole has published many articles on State aid law and on the FSR, and contributes to conferences and seminars on a regular basis.
+She is a visiting lecturer at King’s College London on the FSR and at the Brussels School of Competition on the application of regulation and competition law (including State aid) in the railway sector.
 Carole gives trainings on State aid law at EFE, in Paris.
-She has been recently appointed as Academic Director of the European State aid Law Institute (EStALI).
+She also acts as Academic Director of the European State aid Law Institute (EStALI).

 The EU Foreign Subsidies Regulation (“FSR”), which creates a new clearance mechanism for non-EU subsidies granted to companies engaging in certain activities in the EU, took effect on 12 July 2023, with notification obligations starting on 12 October 2023.
 On 22 February 2024 the European Commission’s (“Commission”) Directorate General for Competition (“DG COMP”) published a Policy Brief discussing the 100 days since the start of the notification obligation for concentrations.